dhvogel/bookclurb/web/public/blogs/what-is-bookclurb.md

 ## Why open-source?

 It is important that this project remains open-source (repository [here](https://github.com/dhvogel/bookclurb)).
-Alright, it gives me internet cred.
+For one, I suspect that there are many in the open-source community who may be interested in using BookClurb to run their book club, because it is open source and supports the open source ideals.
 But more importantly, it allows anyone to contribute back the rituals of their book club.
-I can only develop for the rituals of my book club, and maybe a couple friends.
+I can only develop for the rituals of my club, and maybe the clubs of a couple friends.
 But by opening this up to the internet community, any club can contribute theirs.
 So this is my call to action: please contribute!